spiral/docs/docs/en/cookbook/domain-core.md

 ### Route Specific Core

-To activate the core for the specific route:
+To activate the core for a specific route:

 ```php
 $customCore = new InterceptableCore($core);